WhuanY/Git-Bone/README.md

 1. Understand [git](https://git-scm.com/) better.

-2. Refining their programming skills better.
+2. Refining their programming skills.
 In terms of

-   A. Being more comfortable when reading vast amount of documentations.
+   A. Being more comfortable when reading vast amounts of documentation.

-   B. Being more thoughtful when choosing appropriate data structure based on business demands.
+   B. Being more thoughtful when choosing an appropriate data structure based on business demands.

-   C. Being more careful when implementing any core features via a bunch of codes.
+   C. Being more careful when implementing any core features via a bunch of code.

 However, dealing with designing classes and methods may be intimidating. `Git-Bone` can help those who want to achieve the above two goals with finishing the [gitlet](https://sp21.datastructur.es/materials/proj/proj2/proj2) with less painful experience.